runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   This has no impact if `--tf-download` is set to `false`.

-  This setting is currently ignored if `--tf-distribution` is set to `opentofu`
+  This setting is not yet supported, and is ignored when `--tf-distribution` is set to `opentofu`

 ### `--tfe-hostname`